jaxjs/jaxjs/README.md

 });
 ```

-And you can trigger any event whenever you need to like:
+And you can trigger any event whenever you need to:

 ```php
 $('#my-link').trigger('click');